 Expertise and public engagement

-I have appeared as a guest on radio on BBC 4 ‘Start the week’ and BBC Radio 3 ‘Free Thinking’ and have authored and presented the following digital resources/films:
+I have appeared as a guest on radio on BBC 4 ‘Start the week’ and 'Moving Pictures' and BBC Radio 3 ‘Free Thinking’ and have authored and presented the following digital resources/films:

 Altarpieces in Context (a narrated slideshow explaining the history and development of the altarpiece and its various liturgical, spiritual and aesthetic functions)